charlie-wong/aryalinux/README.md

 Download the scripts into the /root directory inside a directory named scripts.
 So all scripts in the scripts directory should be present in /root/scripts.
 Then execute the following commands:

-cd scripts
+cd scripts && ./download-sources.sh && ./additional-downloads.sh && ./build-arya
-./download-sources.sh
-./additional-downloads.sh
-./1.sh

-As soon as 1.sh is executed you would be asked for several inputs in an interactive manner.
-Just enter the details asked for and wait for the scripts to finish one by one.
-When one script would end, it would print instructions to run the next script.
-Just follow the instructions as given.
-Once 4.sh finishes, your system would be ready.
-You can reboot to log into the new system.
+As soon as build-arya is executed you would be asked for several inputs in an interactive manner.
+Just enter the details asked for and wait for the script to finish running.
+Once done, you can reboot to log into the new system.

-Once this is done, to build the rest of the system you can follow our online documentation that is available in aryalinux.org/documentation/
+To build the rest of the system you can use alps.
+Alps downloads source tarballs and builds packages from scratch.

 * Boot into the system that you used to build Aryalinux.
 In case your grub menu does not show that option any more, just boot into AryaLinux and run this command:

 grub-mkconfig -o /boot/grub/grub.cfg